-Are you looking for a more meaningful gift for your dad?
+Are you looking for a more meaningful gift for your dad or the man in your life?
 Maybe for Father’s Day?
 Christmas?
 His Birthday?
 Why not present the man in your life with a book?
-Below, check out the best books to give your dad on Father’s Day or anytime of the year.
+Below, check out the best books to give your dad on Father’s Day or for anytime of the year.
+Of course, guys, girls, and non-binary readers can appreciate these titles, too.

 Why Give A Book As A Present?